temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 last_update:
   date: 2023-05-01
 title: Build a data pipeline Workflow with Temporal and Python
-description: This tutorial teaches you how to implement a data pipeline application with Temporal's Workflows, Activities, and Schedules; however, the key learning allows users to orchestrate steps in their data pipeline and allow Temporal to run it.
+description: You'll implement a data pipeline application in Python, using Temporal's Workflows, Activities, and Schedules to orchestrate and run the steps in your pipeline.
 image: /img/temporal-logo-twitter-card.png
 ---